Bezer

-Bezer was a Levitical city in the desert plateau east of the Jordan, and of Hebron, originally a resting place for travelers.
-It was designated by Moses as a 'city of refuge', a “safe-haven” for Reubenites and others, to which any person guilty of manslaughter could flee to avoid being killed in vengeance.
+Bezer was a Levitical city in the desert plateau east of the Jordan, and of Heshbon, originally a resting place for travelers.
+It was designated by Moses as a "city of refuge", a "safe-haven" for Reubenites and others, to which any person guilty of manslaughter could flee to avoid being killed in vengeance.

-The site of Bezer "cannot be located with certainty," although several sites have been proposed.
+The site of Bezer "cannot be located with certainty", although several sites have been proposed.